Asymptotics of Discrete Schr\"odinger Bridges via Chaos Decomposition: Acknowledgements

+Both expressions of $\first$ come from the following system of linear equations.
+Assume the first order chaos in \Cref{thm:order1chaos} is given by $\frac{1}{N}\sum_{i=1}^N [f(X_i) + g(Y_i)]$, then $f$ and $g$ are (almost surely) solutions to:

-When $\varsigma^2$ in Corollary \ref{cor:clt} is zero for certain $\eta$, the Gaussian limit is trivial and we need to consider a higher order expansion.
+\paragraph{Second order chaos.} When $\varsigma^2$ in \Cref{cor:clt} is zero for certain $\eta$, the Gaussian limit is trivial and we need to consider a higher order expansion.
 This is true, for example, when we subtract off from $T_N - \theta$ its first order chaos.
 That is, consider

-By linearity, the corresponding statistic follows from Theorem \ref{thm:order1chaos} by subtracting the first order terms:
+By linearity, the corresponding statistic follows from \Cref{thm:order1chaos} by subtracting the first order chaos:

 In this case both $T_N(\tilde\eta) \rightarrow 0$ in probability and $\varsigma^2(\tilde\eta)=0$.
 Thus we need a higher order expansion.